nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 # Cuis-Smalltalk-PostgreSQL
-* Cuis interface to PosgresSQL
+* *Cuis* interface to *PosgresSQL*
-* Port to Cuis of an old Squeak software.
-Original author: XXX.
-Original files location XXX.
+* Port to Cuis of an old *Squeak* software.
+Original author: *Yanni Chiu*.
+Original files & info [here](http://map.squeak.org/package/a8d3ca99-f5f4-45e0-9aa7-100a77b64f45).
+Version used for the port *3.1* which was last updated on 01-Feb-2006.
 * There is [another package](https://github.com/Phantasus/Cuis-Smalltalk-Postgres) for DB connection from Cuis which is comes from a *Pharo* release and has a more general scope than this one, for example it can connect to SQlite.
 I have not tried it but we may join efforts in the future.